learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 $ ls
 ```

-You should see a list of all the files within your working directory.

 The command `ls` stands for "**l**i**s**t".
+After you run it, you should then see a list of all the files within your working directory.

+### Using Flags with Commands

-We can use flags on most unix commands to give more specific instructions.
+We can use flags on most Unix commands to give more specific instructions.
 Most
 programs also accept flags, or options for execution.

 A flag is denotated by a `-` ("dash"). **Note:** *In some programs, options are